HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-paging.md

 }
 ```

-`[FromQuery]` is necessary because we will send out parameters via query strings.
+`[FromQuery]` is necessary because we will send our parameters via query strings.

 ## Generating Pagination URLs